-Yes, this is caused by heat rising from the oven and heating them up.
-DO NOT leave the oven door open.
+Yes, this is caused by heat rising from the oven or the grill, and heating them up.
+Do not leave the oven door open.

 Make sure that the grill pan is pushed right back to the 'back stop' when grilling.